marcellowoods/cf-nextjs-feniks/README.md

 This is for cloudflare pages
 yarn build
 than just put the out folder in cf
+*run yarn build two times for sitemap to be updated

 ## Redirects
 changing the domain name